50-Course/50-Course/README.md

 <div align="center">

-# Hi there & welcome to my little hood 👋
+# Hi there & welcome to my hood 👋

 </div>